sortudo/TobleFoods/README.md

 # TobleFoods!

-A match 3 game developed by Eleazar Fernando Braga for PlayKids technical test
+A match 3 game developed by Eleazar Fernando Braga for PlayKids' technical test

 Obrigatory features for this game:
   - [ ] Grid with diferent gems